-Samples were analysed for different physico-chemical parameters: pH, electrical conductivity (EC), alkalinity, chloride, hardness, dissolved oxygen (DO), total organic car-10 bon (TOC), nitrate, and ammonia as per APHA (1998).
-EC, pH, DO and TDS were measured onsite using a portable meters.
+Samples were analysed for different physico-chemical parameters: pH, electrical conductivity (EC), alkalinity, chloride, hardness, dissolved oxygen (DO), total organic carbon (TOC), nitrate, and ammonia as per APHA (1998).
+EC, pH, DO and total dissolved solids (TDS) were measured onsite using portable meters.
 Alkalinity, chloride and hardness were measured by titration method in the laboratory.
-Nitrate and ammonia was measured by selective ion electrode (Thermo and HACH, respectively), while TOC was analysed on TOC analyser (Shimazu).
+Nitrate and ammonia were measured by selective ion electrode (Thermo and HACH, respectively), while TOC was analysed on TOC analyser (Shimadzu).

-15 2.5 Extraction
+2.5 Extraction

-Method prescribed by APHA (1998) with some modifications was used for the extraction of OCP residues from the water samples.
+The method prescribed by APHA (1998) with some modifications was used for the extraction of OCP residues from the water samples.
 A liquid liquid extraction (LLE) method, using n-hexane as solvent, was used for extraction of pesticide residues.
 Samples were prefiltered using 0.45 μm glass fiber filter to remove suspended impurity and were extracted without any pH adjustment.
-Sample containers were shaken and each 500 ml portion of filtered sample was transferred to a separating funnel (1000 ml cap.) fitted with glass-stopper.
-It was mixed with 30 g of NaCl and 50 ml of n-hexane.
-Sample was shacked properly for 30 min and hexane layer was separated.
-Two further extractions with 30 ml n-hexane were done and the combined hexane extract was treated with ${25}$ 5 g anhydrous Na2SO4 to remove traces of water.
-The water-free extract was rotary vacuum evaporated to a small volume and transferred to a glass-stoppered test tube followed by evaporation of solvent under a mild stream of N2 to 0.5 ml.
-The concentrated extracts were transferred to air-tight GC vials and stored at -20 °C until their analysis.
+Sample containers were shaken and each 500 mL portion of filtered sample was transferred to a separating funnel (1000 mL cap.) fitted with glass-stopper.
+It was mixed with 30 g of NaCl and 50 mL of n-hexane.
+The sample was shacked properly for 30 min and the hexane layer was separated.
+Two further extractions with 30 mL n-hexane were done and the combined hexane extract was treated with 5 g anhydrous Na2SO4 to remove traces of water.
+The water-free extract was rotary vacuum evaporated to a small volume and transferred to a glass-stoppered test tube followed by evaporation of solvent under a mild stream of N_2 to 0.5 mL.
+The concentrated extracts were transferred to air-tight gas chromatograph (GC) vials and stored at -20 °C until their analysis.